Employers Holdings, Inc. (NYSE:EIG) Shares Sold by JPMorgan Chase & Co.

 Employers (NYSE:EIG) last released its quarterly earnings data on Thursday, October 22nd.
 The financial services provider reported $0.48 EPS for the quarter, topping the consensus estimate of $0.41 by $0.07.
 Employers had a net margin of 11.32% and a return on equity of 5.85%.
 The business had revenue of $181.90 million for the quarter, compared to analyst estimates of $168.30 million.
 During the same period in the previous year, the firm earned $0.88 EPS.
 The business’s revenue for the quarter was down 9.5% compared to the same quarter last year.
 As a group, research analysts forecast that Employers Holdings, Inc. will post 2.1 earnings per share for the current fiscal year.

 In other Employers news, Director Michael J. Mcsally acquired 5,000 shares of the firm’s stock in a transaction that occurred on Tuesday, October 27th.
 The shares were acquired at an average cost of $32.00 per share, for a total transaction of $160,000.00.
 Following the transaction, the director now directly owns 15,565 shares of the company’s stock, valued at $498,080.
 The purchase was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director James R. Kroner acquired 3,200 shares of the firm’s stock in a transaction that occurred on Monday, November 30th.
-The stock was acquired at an average price of $30.78 per share, for a total transaction of $98,496.00.
-Following the completion of the transaction, the director now directly owns 3,969 shares in the company, valued at $122,165.82.
+Also, Director James R. Kroner bought 3,200 shares of Employers stock in a transaction on Monday, November 30th.
+The stock was purchased at an average price of $30.78 per share, for a total transaction of $98,496.00.
+Following the completion of the acquisition, the director now owns 3,969 shares in the company, valued at approximately $122,165.82.
 The disclosure for this purchase can be found here.
 Insiders purchased a total of 9,774 shares of company stock worth $308,307 over the last quarter.
 Insiders own 2.90% of the company’s stock.

 Employers Company Profile